Evan Byrne

 The shoe that fits one person pinches another; there is no recipe for living that suits all cases. — Carl Jung

 I’ve been tinkering with productivity systems since I can remember.
 So let’s start by telling the truth.
 There is no single productivity system that works for all.
 There just isn’t.
-The blog posts, the YouTube videos, and of course the inevitable “second brain”.
-These are all very strange Gods depending on who you ask.
-I myself enjoy the productivity philosophies of Cal Newport, and I have even generated a large chunk of my own system based on his.
+The blog posts, the YouTube videos, and of course, the inevitable “second brain”.
+These are all very strange gods, depending on who you ask.
+I myself enjoy the productivity philosophies of Cal Newport, and I have even built a large part of my own system on his.
 But I do not religiously follow his productivity guides.
-He engages in multi-scale planning rotated based on university semesters.
-These plans then feed into a narrative weekly planner which then feeds into a daily time block between the hours of 9-5 and a general evening plan.
+He engages in multi-scale planning, rotated around university semesters.
+These plans then feed into a weekly narrative planner, which in turn feeds into a daily time block between 9-5 and a general evening plan.

 I’m sure it works great for him.
-He’s a professor at Georgetown University, author of multiple best-selling books and a writer at the New Yorker.
-I’ve tested it and it doesn’t work for me.
+He’s a professor at Georgetown University, the author of multiple best-selling books, and a writer for The New Yorker.
+I’ve tested it, and it doesn’t work for me.
 Because I’m not Cal Newport.
 I’m myself.
-A 22-year-old Master’s student coming up to my first SWE job who commutes quite a lot.
+A 22-year-old Master’s student, coming up to my first SWE job, who commutes quite a bit.
 I have to work differently based on my constraints, roles, and goals.
-Now, you may be thinking that if I am writing about making a productivity system and I posted that quote at the top of the article that I might be on the verge of giving cliches of “you gotta figure it out mannnn”.
+Now, you may be thinking that if I am writing about making a productivity system and I posted that quote at the top of the article, that I might be on the verge of giving cliches of “you gotta figure it out mannnn”.
 Quite the contrary.
 I’m going to tell you exactly what to avoid with some warnings and bits of wisdom I think are widely applicable.
-But before that, I want to reiterate what is lost in the productivity culture today.
+But before that, I want to reiterate what is lost in today’s productivity culture.
 The end goal of all the systems you use, whether tracking knowledge work or learning a new language, is that you achieve the goal of doing the necessary knowledge work or learning the language.
-Ideally with minimal overhead and stress.
-It’s not a pissing contest on who can fit the most back links between notion documents.
+Ideally, with minimal overhead and stress.
+It’s not a pissing contest over who can fit the most backlinks into a single notion document.

 Warnings